DccPlusPlus/BaseStation/README.md

 The system consists of two parts, the DCC++ Base Station and the DCC++ Controller.

-The DCC++ Base Station consists of an Arduino micro controller fitted with an Arduino Motor Shield that can be connected directly to the tracks of a model railroad.
+The DCC++ Base Station consists of an Arduino microcontroller fitted with an Arduino Motor Shield, or a DCC++ HAT for the Raspberry Pi, that can be connected directly to the tracks of a model railroad.

 The DCC++ Controller provides operators with a customizable GUI to control their model railroad.
 It is written in Java using the Processing graphics library and IDE and communicates with the DCC++ Base Station via a standard serial connection over a USB cable or wireless over BlueTooth.